Planetbiru/MagicAppBuilder/README.md

     -   Application features should be defined before creating the entity relationship diagram.
 2. Export the entity relationship diagram into SQL.

-3. Add the application to be created in MagicAppBuilder.
+3. Create new application on MagicAppBuilder and set as default application.

-4. Create application settings and column mapping.
+4. Update application settings consisting of:

+    - Application
+    - Database
+    - Session
+    - Reserved columns

 5. Open the Database Manager from MagicAppBuilder and import the SQL from the entity into the selected database type.
 Currently, MagicAppBuilder supports MySQL, MariaDB, PostgreSQL, and SQLite.